larray-project/larray/doc/source/contribute.rst

 #.
 Click ``Send Pull Request``.

 This request then goes to the repository maintainers, and they will review the code.
-Your modifications will also be automatically tested by running the *larray* test suite on `Travis-CI <https://travis-ci.org/>`__ continuous integration service.
+Your modifications will also be automatically tested by running the *larray* test suite via Github actions continuous integration service.
 A pull request will only be considered for merging when you have an all 'green' build.
 If any tests are failing, then you will get a red 'X', where you can click through to see the individual failed tests.